FindMyFeet/Find-My-Feet/README.markdown

 #### note ####
 I may have invested a small ammount of time in this readme but that doesn't mean I've decided (yet) if I want to invest the rest of my week.
-Canoe club takes precedence (if I can book a bloody session this week - they get booked up *fast*...)